Post-processing and Visualization¶

 point2=ext_pnts[1])

-Finally, in addition to the slice, solution at a single point can also be plotted using the visualization.plot_fracture_list_at_point() function.
-See the documention of the functions for details.
+Finally, in addition to the slice, solution at a single point can also be plotted using the visualization.plot_fracture_list_at_point()

-Exporting selected data to JSON
+Exporting selected data to JSON¶

-You can export the data to one or more JSON files (JavaScript Object Notation) and then post-process them via other programs e.g. Wolfram Mathematica.
-The function append_to_json_file() is used for both creating and adding data to the file.
+is used for both creating and adding data to the file.
 The function behaves differently in the case the JSON file exists or not.
 In the latter case, it creates a Python dictionary while in the former case it will be imported from the file.
 Currently, the imported dictionary is obscure to the user i.e. the function provides to the user only a way to write to JSON and not to read what is saved in it.
 Think to the function as a tool to create a Python dictionary that will be “the box” where to store and organize data using the labels you decide (keys).
-The function requires a minimum number of 3 to 4 arguments depending on what you decide to do:
+The function requires a minimum number of 3 to 4 arguments depending on what you decide to do: In the case you have a python dictionary that you would like to dump to a new file, the function

-• the same 3 arguments must be provided in the case you want to extend an exixting JSON file with a python dictionary: the filename, the data to be written (a python dictionary) and the operation to be done, that is ‘extend_dictionary’.
+requires at least 3 arguments: the filename, the data to be written (a python dictionary) and the operation to be done, that is ‘dump_this_dictionary’.the same 3 arguments must be provided in the case you want to extend an exixting JSON file with a python dictionary: the filename, the data to be written (a python dictionary) and the operation to be done, that is ‘extend_dictionary’.

-• Regardless whether the JSON file exists or not, you can dump a key of a dictionary and the associated list of data.
+Regardless whether the JSON file exists or not, you can dump a key of a dictionary and the associated list of data.
 If the file does not yet exist the function creates the file and makes the related dictionary containing the key and the data.
 You should provide to the function at least these 4 arguments: the filename, the data to be written and the operation to be done - i.e. ‘append2keyASnewlist’ - along with the key.
 This case apply also if you want to substitute the content of an existing key by creating a new list containing both, the current list associated with the key and a new list.

-• the same 4 arguments must be provided in case you want to append the content of a list to an existing one (associated with an existing key).
+the same 4 arguments must be provided in case you want to append the content of a list to an existing one (associated with an existing key).
 In that case, you should provide the filename, the data to be written and the operation to be done - i.e. ‘append2keyAND2list’ - along with the key.

 In the following example, we export to a JSON file the list of times at which the solution has been computed and saved (‘time_srs’).
 We decided to call the associated key as ‘append2keyASnewlist’.